beaconny-net/beaconny.net/mesh/index.md

 ## A Solution

 One solution to this problem is for us to create our own community-run radio communication network over which our cell phones, and other screened devices, can use for continued communication in the event of a cell and/or Internet service outage.
 Each Meshtsatic device contains a radio transceiver (transmitter + receiver) that allows it to talk to other Meshtastic devices.
-By pairing your phone to one of these devices (Bluetooth or WiFi), you're able to send and receive fully-encryoted text messages direcly over the air with other Meshtastic users.
+By pairing your phone to one of these devices via Bluetooth or WiFi, you're able to send and receive encrypted text messages direcly over the air with other Meshtastic users.

 ![meshtastic](/uploads/deb0794cb21fadb067d4fb512096856c/meshtastic.gif)